quay/claircore/docs/getting_started/libvuln_usage.md

 ```

 #### UpdateDiff
 Mostly used by ClairV4's notification subsystem, this endpoint will provide the caller with any removed or added vulnerabilities between two update operations.
 Typically a diff takes places against two versions of the same data source.
-This is useful to inform downstream applications that new vulnerabilities have entered the system.
+This is useful to inform downstream applications what new vulnerabilities have entered the system.

 ```go
 ops, err := lib.UpdateOperations(ctx)